lyokha/ngx-export-tools-extra/README.md

-Handler *toPrometheusMetrics* expects 4 fields: the name of the *counter set id*: in our example there is only one counter set *main*, predefined variables *cnt_collection* and *cnt_histograms* from /nginx-custom-counters-module/, and a list of additional counters: in our example there are two additional counters *cnt_uptime* and *cnt_uptime_reload* which are also defined in *nginx-custom-counters-module*.
+Handler *toPrometheusMetrics* expects 4 fields: the name of the *counter set id*: in our example there is only one counter set *main*, predefined variables *cnt_collection* and *cnt_histograms* from *nginx-custom-counters-module*, and a list of additional counters: in our example there are two additional counters *cnt_uptime* and *cnt_uptime_reload* which are also defined in *nginx-custom-counters-module*.